 On any given day you can log into your daily feed on Twitter and scroll through a plethora of verbal grudge matches between strength coaches, pitching/hitting coaches and movement gurus arguing.
 Yes, arguing and criticizing each other’s ideology about athletic performance and how to improve it.
 These verbal assaults are usually fueled by the fact that one individual’s concept, theory, protocol or whatever you choose to call it may not line up with another’s.
 In other words, “it’s different”.
 For those of you that have the insight to be able to “discuss” and not argue, this blog is not targeting you, however you may want to come along for the ride.
 Continue reading “How to Increase Athleticism… Develop Efficient Movement”

-In assessing a motion capture session one of the most important things to examine is the kinematic sequence.
+In conducting a pitching biomechanics evaluation and assessing a motion capture session, one of the most important things to examine is the kinematic sequence.
 This consists of the angular velocities and corresponding timing of the pelvis, torso, shoulder, and hand.
 These angular velocities can reach speeds upwards of 5000 º/s, and as such cannot be measured through standard 2-D video analysis thus requiring a 3-D motion capture system.
 This simple graph below off our Qualisys Motion Capture system is key to determining how efficiently an athlete is transferring energy from the ground up, through their body, and into the ball.

 Rapsodo pitching cameras measure critical data points for instantaneous feedback.
 At RPP, we utilize this technology to further the development of the pitchers that train at our facility.
 Out of the numerous metrics Rapsodo measures, we specifically focus on three topics: